paetinspier/anchor.nvim/README.md

 ### Commands Overview

-For this section, a **table** format organizes command names and descriptions in a structured way:

-## Commands Overview

 | Command                    | Description                               |
 | -------------------------- | ----------------------------------------- |
 | `:Anchor DropAnchor`       | Drop an anchor at the current line.       |